Social Psychology Degree and Career Guide

-Though not a recognized specialty or proficiency by the American Psychological Association (APA), social psychology is important as a career and as a degree in the broader field of psychology.
-Social psychologists (sometimes called personality psychologists) specialize in the study of how individuals interact and are affected by each other and their environments.
-The terminal degree is a doctoral (PhD or PsyD) degree in social psychology, though some aspiring social psychologists focus on obtaining a master’s degree (MA or MS) in the field.
+Though not included in the recognized specialty or proficiency lists by the American Psychological Association (APA), social psychology is important as a career and as a degree in the broader field of psychology.
+Social psychologists (sometimes called personality psychologists) specialize in the study of how individuals interact with and are affected by each other and their environments.

 Degree Requirements and Coursework